Navigate Bahamas Ferry Terminals Like a Pro

 Bimini (Alice Town)

-• Golf cart rentals across the street
+• Golf cart rentals just up the King's Highway

-• Small gift shop and snack bar
+• Small snack bar and gift shop on site

 Freeport (Grand Bahama)

-• Modern facility with AC waiting area
+• Modern terminal at Lucayan Harbour with an air-conditioned waiting area

-• Taxi stand right outside
+• Taxi stand right outside (zone fares β€” confirm before getting in)

-• Rental car desks in terminal
+• Rental car desks inside the terminal building

 Harbour Island

-• Tiny dock – basically a pier
+• Tiny dock at Government Dock, Dunmore Town β€” basically a pier

 Marsh Harbour (Abaco)